AgoraIO/agora_doc_source/en-US/markdown/Interactive Broadcast/start_live_android.md

 - Android SDK API Level 16 or higher
 - A valid [Agora account](https://console.agora.io/)
 - A valid Agora project with an App ID and a temporary token.
 For details, see [Get started with Agora](https://docs.agora.io/en/Agora%20Platform/get_appid_token?platform=All%20Platforms).
-- A mobile device that meets the following requirements:
+- A computer that meets the following requirements:
-  - Running Android 4.1 or later.
-  - Having access to the internet. open the specified ports in [Firewall Requirements](https://docs.agora.io/en/Agora%20Platform/firewall?platform=All%20Platforms) if your network has a firewall.
+  - Access to the internet.
+If your network has a firewall, follow the instructions in [Firewall Requirements](https://docs.agora.io/en/Agora%20Platform/firewall?platform=All%20Platforms).
+  - An Intel 2.2GHz Core i3/i5/i7 processor (2nd generation) or equivalent.
+- A mobile device that runs Android 4.1 or later.

 ## Project setup

-Follow the steps to create the environment necessary to make an interactive live stream.
+Follow the steps to create the environment necessary to enable interactive live stream.

-1. For new projects, in Android Studio, create a *Phone and Tablet* [Android project](https://developer.android.com/studio/projects/create-project) with an *Empty Activity*.
+1. For new projects, in **Android Studio**, create a *Phone and Tablet* [Android project](https://developer.android.com/studio/projects/create-project) with an *Empty Activity*.

-2. Integrate the Video SDK into your project.
+2. Integrate the Interactive Live Streaming SDK into your project.

    a.
 In `/Grale Scripts/build.gradle(Project: <projectname>)`, add the following line to add the JitPack dependency.